ben-rogerson/twin.macro/docs/styled-component-guide.md

 ### Advanced css styling

-The css prop accepts a sass-like syntax, allowing both custom css and tailwind styles with values that can come from your tailwind config:
+The styled import accepts a sass-like syntax, allowing both custom css and tailwind styles with values that can come from your tailwind config:

 ```js
 import tw, { styled, css, theme } from 'twin.macro'